Qualified Small Business Stock (QSBS): Explaining the Gain Exclusion

 Stock not eligible for a 100% exclusion will have some slightly different tax treatment.
 The portion of the gain that’s taxable due to percentage limitations is subject to a 28% tax rate and the 3.8% net investment income tax (Medicare).
 In addition, 7% of the amount excluded is a preference item for the alternative minimum tax.

-Other planning opportunities, complexities, and considerations
+Other tax planning opportunities and considerations with Section 1202

-Future tax law changes are possible.
 The Build Back Better bill aimed to limit the exclusion percentage to 50% for individuals with taxable income over $400,000.
 While this bill ultimately did not pass, QSBS has been targeted before and will likely be again.

-Planning strategies if the gain is over $10M.
 The gain exclusion on Section 1202 stock is on a per taxpayer basis.
 To expand the tax benefits past the 10x/$10M limits, consider planning strategies such as gifting stock to family members.
 (Each taxpayer will have their own $10M/10x limits).
+Speak with an attorney about tax planning with QSBS and trusts.

 Another potential strategy is to structure sales of Section 1202 stock to sell low basis stock first (using the $10M cap) followed by high basis stock (to use the annual 10x basis limit).
 Other strategies may be available depending on your situation.

-Tax-free exchanges and rollovers.
 M&A activity can hurt QSBS treatment if shares haven’t met the 5-year holding period.
 It may be possible to structure a rollover of QSBS stock using Section 1045 if the shares were held at least 6 months.
 It’s not always advisable, though.
 Sometimes a taxable rollover of QSBS is advantageous to lock in tax savings.
 These are only a couple of the factors to consider.

 In the right situations, it may make sense to consider converting an S Corporation to a C Corporation and issuing new stock.
 Other types of entity structure may also enable Section 1202 eligibility for new stock.
 However, this route can be challenging.
 More mature companies may have difficulty staying under the gross asset requirements when new shares are issued.
 Like some of the other complex strategies here, this isn’t always easy or cheap to accomplish (if possible at all) so speak with an attorney and tax advisor.

-Know the rules before hedging your position.
 An ‘offsetting short position’ during the initial 5-year holding period can invalidate QSBS status.
 This may include buying a put option, writing a call option, shorting the stock, or other similar strategies.

-Document, document, document.
 There are no special substantiation requirements when filing to claim the QSBS gain exclusion.
 However, to be clear, taxpayers must be able to substantiate their claim in the event of an audit.
 But no extra supporting documentation is sent when filing (e.g. Form 8949 and Schedule D).

 Final words